nunomachado/symbiosis/README.md

 # Symbiosis Tutorial
-Symbiosis - Concurrency Debugging via Differential Schedule Projections

-## Consider using [Cortex](https://github.com/nunomachado/cortex-tool), a tool that extends Symbiosis to expose new concurrency bugs, in addition to finding their root cause.
+**Consider using [Cortex](https://github.com/nunomachado/cortex-tool), a tool that extends Symbiosis to expose concurrency bugs (that may depend on both the path and the schedule), in addition to finding their root cause.**

+Symbiosis is a tool to help developers diagnose concurrency bugs by computing differential schedule projections.
+For more information check our [PLDI'15 paper](http://www.gsd.inesc-id.pt/~nmachado/papers/pldi15-nmachado.pdf).

+## Symbiosis for C/C++

 Download VM with everything already set up here: http://www.gsd.inesc-id.pt/~nmachado/software/Symbiosis_Tutorial.html

-## Symbiosis for C/C++

 ### Installation
 * Install **LLVM-2.9**, **STP**, and **uclibc** as described at http://klee.github.io/getting-started/